vicy07/flight_map/README.md

 selection; clicking again unselects it.
 Selected routes are shown in the "Path" panel so you can build an ordered itinerary of `Airport -> Airline -> Airport`.
 Use the **Airline** dropdown to show only airports served by a particular carrier.
+A **Reset Airline** button beside the dropdown clears the filter.
 When a filter is active, clicking an airport displays only its routes for the chosen airline and marker sizes update to reflect only those routes.
-The **Reset Path** button clears all selected routes and hides any displayed lines.
+The **Reset Path** button appears once a route is selected and clears all selections when pressed.
 Routes flown by different airlines use unique colors so overlapping carriers are easy to distinguish on the map.